 to score ideological points against their perceived enemies - another war of distortions

 between zealots left and right where, as usual, neither is able to see, or willing to admit,

 their own shortcomings.
 It is to be hoped that if there is any further discussion of this

 subject, it will be more balanced and cool-headed than thus far seen.
 Emotions have

 ruled too often in this unseemly episode; they need to be held in check, because they

 prevent us from seeing the whole truth.
-Finally, it should be noted that, subsequent
+Finally, on a personal note, my correspondence

-to the lapse in judgment that led to this sad chapter, Christian Askeland himself has
+with Askeland subsequent to the lapses in judgment that led to this sad chapter indicated

 Corrections and suggestions for improvement are welcome.